oyvholm/geocalc/README.md

-# README for geocalc.git
+# geocalc

+A command-line utility for geographic calculations using decimal degrees.

+## Overview

+**geocalc** is a program that calculates various geographic data.
+It receives parameters and values via the command line, and prints accurate and strict values to standard output.
+This makes it suitable for use in scripts and quick manual calculations.

+## Features

+- Distance calculations between coordinates
+- Bearing calculations
+- Plot shortest route between points
+- Minimal dependencies, no extra C libraries needed
+- Platform independent
+- Built-in test suite for all functionality

 ## Status

 Contains the following commands:

-  - **`bear`**
+- **`bear`**\
-    - Print initial compass bearing (0-360) between two points.
+  Prints initial compass bearing (0-360) between two points.
-  - **`bpos`**
+- **`bpos`**\
-    - Calculates the new geographic position after moving a certain amount of meters from the start position in a specific direction.
+  Calculates the new geographic position after moving a certain amount of meters from the start position in a specific direction.
 Negative values for the length are allowed, to make it possible to calculate positions in the opposite direction of the bearing.
-  - **`course`**
+- **`course`**\
-    - Generate a list of intermediate points on a direct line between two locations.
+  Generates a list of intermediate points on a direct line between two locations.
-  - **`dist`**
+- **`dist`**\
-    - Calculate the distance between two geographic coordinates, using the Haversine formula.
+  Calculates the distance between two geographic coordinates, using the Haversine formula.
 The result (in meters) is printed to stdout.
-  - **`lpos`**
+- **`lpos`**\
-    - Prints the position of a point on a straight line between the positions, where `fracdist` is a fraction that specifies how far along the line the point is.
+  Prints the position of a point on a straight line between the positions, where `fracdist` is a fraction that specifies how far along the line the point is.

+## Examples

+- `geocalc bear 60.393,5.324 51.53217,-0.17786`\
+  Find the bearing towards Abbey Road Studios when standing in the middle of Bergen, Norway.
+- `geocalc bpos 40.80542,-73.96546 188.7 4817.84`\
+  Determine the new position when traveling 4817.84 meters from the "Seinfeld Café" along a bearing of 188.7 degrees, heading slightly southwest.
+- `geocalc course 52.3731,4.891 35.681,139.767 1000`\
+  Create 1000 intermediate points on a straight line from Amsterdam to Tokyo.
+- `geocalc dist 90,0 -90,0`\
+  Calculate the distance from the North Pole to the South Pole.
+- `geocalc lpos -11.952039,49.245985 -25.606629,45.167246 0.5`\
+  Find center point on Madagascar, measured from the points furthest north and south.

 ## Development